Zvapo/CosmosNote/backend/quartz/content/Factors that make a planet habitable.md

 ---

 **Direct Answer**: A planet is considered habitable if it has liquid water, is located in the habitable zone of its star, possesses a suitable atmosphere, has the right mass and size to retain that atmosphere, exhibits geological activity, has a protective magnetic field, and maintains a stable environment over time.
 For more information on the potential for additional planets that may fit these criteria, see [[Potential for Additional Planets in the HD 23472 System]].
 For insights into the formation of potentially habitable planets, refer to [[Formation Mechanisms of Super-Mercuries]].
 For a broader overview of these concepts, see [[11 Com b Overview | source text]].
 For specific details on the characteristics of the exoplanet, see [[14 Herculis b Exoplanet Overview]].
 For an overview of the exoplanet itself, see [[16 Cyg B b Exoplanet Overview]].
 For information on the smallest known exoplanet, see [[Smallest Known Exoplanet]].
+For details on the specific characteristics of 18 Delphini b, see [[Details on 18 Delphini b | source text]].

 ---